ufz/ogs/web/content/docs/userguide/parallel_computing_MPI/run_ogs_with_mpi.md

 ```

 In the job script for EVE, `module load  foss/2020b` must be presented, and
- srun is a sort of MPI job launcher.
+ `srun` is a sort of MPI job launcher.
  If a job fails with an error message about shared library not found, you can check
  the EVE modules specified in the files in source code directory:
  *scripts/env/eve*, and add the corresponding modules to the load list
 in the job script.

-Once the the job script is ready, you can
+Once the job script is ready, you can

 * submit the job by command, `sbatch [job script name]`,
 * check the job status by command `squeue`,